 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
-The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-In Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit
+In Network The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit Out of Network \$0 copayment for each primary care physician's office visit \$0 copayment for each specialist's office visit \$0 copayment for each freestanding radiological facility visit \$0 copayment for each outpatient hospital visit

-Services that are covered for you What you must pay when you get these services Acupuncture (Medicare-covered) for chronic low back pain Covered services include: In Network Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is defined as: \$35 copayment for each specialist's office visit Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); not associated with surgery; and not associated with pregnancy.
-Out of Network \$35 copayment for each specialist's office visit An additional eight sessions will be covered for those patients demonstrating an improvement.
-No more than 20 acupuncture treatments may be administered annually.
-Treatment must be discontinued if the patient is not improving or is regressing.
+Services that are covered for you What you must pay when you get these services Acupuncture (Medicare-covered) for chronic low back pain Covered services include: In Network Up to 20 combined In & Out of Network visits per year for Medicare beneficiaries under the following circumstances: For the purpose of this benefit, chronic low back pain is \$40 copayment for each specialist's office visit defined as: Lasting 12 weeks or longer; Out of Network Nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious, etc. disease); Not associated with surgery; and Not associated with pregnancy. \$40 copayment for each specialist's office visit Your plan allows services to be received by a provider licensed to perform acupuncture or by providers meeting the Original Medicare provider requirements.